 Ohm.
 Hum.
 Ding.
 Mankind has been healing with sound and enjoying music since ancient times.
-The vibrations of sound offer natural modes of healing that touch us deep within.
+The vibrations and frequencies of sound waves offer natural modes of healing that touch us deep within.
 Some religions teach that the creators used sound to bring form to the world, so it is no wonder it affects us so deeply.
 As if puppets on a string, our hearts, minds and bodies respond immediately to nuances of sound frequencies.
 For example, try this quick exercise:

 The vibrational energy of tones, music, chants, song, even the spoken word, move through your body and aura with ease.
 Your cells respond to these frequencies in a positive or negative way.

 Like other forms of vibrational healing, sound therapy is based on the principles of harmonic resonance.
 It is effective because it introduces relaxing and health-promoting frequencies to your mind and body.
 Your body responds to those sounds and entrains to that healthier frequency.